omdusane/omdusane/README.md

 ## About Me

 - 📚 Currently pursuing degree in Information Technolgy Engineering
+- 🔭 Python MERN Full Stack Developer
 - 🖤 Like to work in Backend
 - 🛠 Currently learning different web technologies and AI/ML

 ## Technologies